§01overview

 |---|---|---|

-SYEN Audit is designed to satisfy 10 proof requirements that regulators, auditors, and courts apply to governed AI decisions.
-The table below maps each requirement to the API fields that must be present to satisfy it.
-An integration is considered complete when all 10 elements are populated for every governed event.
+syen comply is designed to satisfy 10 proof requirements that regulators, auditors, and courts apply to governed ai decisions. the table below maps each requirement to the api fields that must be present to satisfy it. an integration is considered complete when all 10 elements are populated for every governed event.

 |---|---|---|